-- several first-named articles in international peer reviewed journals, or
+- Several first-named articles in international peer reviewed journals

-- national service development leadership roles, which will be judged on what is thought to be achievable locally, or
+- National service development leadership roles, which will be judged on what is thought to be achievable locally

 - Examiner Elect for the College

 Please note you will need two scanned signed letters of support from RCPCH Fellows (one proposer must be resident in the UK) to upload with your application.

 |Country of residence||Annual subscription|